epsilon537/boxlambda/_drafts/usb-keyboard-and-mouse.markdown

 *MCP CDC technique using Toggle-Pulse.*

-In both directions, USB->System Clock and System Clock->USB, I'm using an MCP strategy to pass signals across the clock domains.
-In the System Clock->USB direction (fast->slow clock), I'm using feedback.
+In both directions, USB to System Clock and System Clock to USB, I'm using a Multi-Cycle Path (MCP) strategy to pass signals across the clock domains.
+In the System Clock to USB direction (fast to slow clock), I'm using feedback.
 Keyboard LED update requests are acknowledged.

 USB HID Device Emulation
 ------------------------